Patryk27/ostfs/README.md

 - OstFS uses 32-byte objects, which makes it easy to understand, but also impractical (doesn't match any typical sector size)
-- OstFS uses linked lists instead of b-treemaps & hashmaps, so a directory with 10k entries will open noticably slower than a directory with 10 entries
+- OstFS uses linked lists instead of b-treemaps & hashmaps, so a directory with 10k entries will open noticeably slower than a directory with 10 entries
 - OstFS keeps inodes entirely in memory
 - OstFS doesn't store checksums
 - OstFS doesn't store atime, ctime and a couple of other properties